Trained in dentistry, Sree is currently pursuing lab sciences. She loves researching and sharing information on various health topics.

 Another symptom of thoracic outlet syndrome is difficulty in performing overhead activities.
 Overall, the range of movement is restricted.
 There are instances wherein a depression on the shoulder area is present.
 Sometimes, it is swollen or discolored.

-One way to treat thoracic outlet syndrome conservatively is through physical therapy.
-The goal of which is to strengthen the muscles around the shoulder so that it would be more capable of supporting the clavicle.
+One way to treat thoracic outlet syndrome conservatively is through physical therapy, the goal of which is to strengthen the muscles around the shoulder so that they would be more capable of supporting the clavicle.
 Exercises to improve the posture will also aid in lessening the pressure on the arteries, veins, or nerves.